-- accessibility, so that each student is given opportunities to demonstrate what they know and can do - reliability, so that assessment results are consistent, dependable and/or repeatable.
+- validity, through alignment with what is taught, learnt and assessed - accessibility, so that each student is given opportunities to demonstrate what they know and can do - reliability, so that assessment results are consistent, dependable and/or repeatable.

 What is Assessment of Learning?